chaffin/ISSEP/docs/domain-1/task-1.1.md

 Least common mechanism  is to minimize the amount of mechanism common to more than one user and depended on by all users.[^1] Every shared mechanism (especially one involving shared variables) represents a potential information path between users and must be designed with great care to be sure it does not unintentionally compromise security.[^2]

-Wallach explains the principle of **least common mechanism** concerns the dangers of sharing among different programs, suggesting that if one program can corrupt a shared state, it can then corrupt other programs which depend on it.[^3]
+Wallach explains the principle of *least common mechanism* concerns the dangers of **sharing state** among different programs, suggesting that if one program can corrupt a shared state, it can then corrupt other programs which depend on it.[^3]

 ### 1.1.7 Understand open design concepts